Donutson/VPN-SERVER-PRITUNL/03-configure-pritunl.md

 ## Initial Setup

-After the MongoDB database uri has been configured the web console will display the login dialog (if login dialog don't show up, refresh the page or close and re-enter the ip address).
+After the MongoDB database uri has been configured the web console will display the login dialog (if login dialog don't show up, refresh the page or close and re-enter the ip address).<br>
 ![](images/login.PNG)

 The default username is pritunl, run sudo pritunl default-password to get the default password.